-Kyle Broad Chair, Motor Vehicle and Metal Trades
+Kyle Broad Chair, Mechanical and Metal Trades

 Kyle began his Trades career when he successfully completed the Red Seal apprenticeship program in Automotive Mechanical Repair at Camosun College in 1992.
 Shortly thereafter he was hired by a local GM dealership where he gained experience in working on all aspects of automotive service and repair.